nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 When I first purchased Logos in 2009, I bought an entry-level package and expected it to somehow perform exegetical magic.
 I eventually realized that Logos isn’t going to magically revolutionize your study of the Bible simply by buying any package.

 **You need to know what you want Logos to do for you and ensure you are getting the right resources and features to accomplish your desired task.**

-Starting with the Gold package and up, you get every feature Logos offers.
-This means you are choosing your package based on resources.

 ### [Logos 10 Gold](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/product/228268/logos-10-gold) | Small group and Sunday school leaders